Pooja3121/SoC/README.md

      I have also done with Numpy and Pandas .
      In Pandas I have learned all about dataframes.
      In Numpy I learned about arrays .
+Deep learning:
+     I have understand basics of deep learning
+     I have completed tensorflow